nerdschoolbergen/solid/exercise-1/README.md

 #### Classes

 - `FireSensor`.
-This sensor implements the `Sensor` interface but has no logic yet.
+This sensor implements the `Sensor` interface, but has no logic yet.
 - `SmokeSensor`.
-This sensor implements the `Sensor` interface but has no logic yet.
+This sensor implements the `Sensor` interface, but has no logic yet.
 - `ControlUnit`.
 This is the starting point for the alarmsystem.
 It's the main entry point for polling sensors and controlling the system.
 - `App` - Entrypoint for the application (where `main` method is located).
 Calls `pollSensors()` method in `ControlUnit` class.